3mda5h/CS-312-Final-Project/README.md

 ### Connecting to the Minecraft server

 To connect to the Minecraft server, open your Minecraft client and select "Multiplayer."
 Then, at the bottom of the screen, click "direct connection".
-Enter the public IP of the EC2 instance (no need to enter port number), and click "connect!"
+Enter the public IP of the EC2 instance (no need to enter port number), and click "connect"!

 ### Pipeline